versatiles-org/versatiles-rs/versatiles_pipeline/README.md

 - *`gamma`: f32 (optional)* - Gamma adjustment, between 0 and infinity.
 Defaults to 1.0 (no change).

 ## raster_overscale
-Filter tiles by bounding box and/or zoom levels.
+Raster overscale operation - generates tiles beyond the source's native resolution.
 ### Parameters:
 - *`level_base`: u8 (optional)* - use this zoom level to build the overscale.
 Defaults to the maximum zoom level of the source.
 - *`level_max`: u8 (optional)* - use this as maximum zoom level.
 Defaults to 30.
-- *`tile_size`: u32 (optional)* - Size of the tiles in pixels.
-Defaults to 512.
+- *`enable_climbing`: bool (optional)* - Enable tile climbing when overscaling.
+Defaults to false.

 ## raster_overview
 Filter tiles by bounding box and/or zoom levels.